Galaxias (manga): Reception

 The one-shot pilot received the Special Manga Award of Weekly Shōnen Magazines 108th Rookie Manga Award in 2022.
 It was commended by then–Weekly Shōnen Magazine editor-in-chief Hirotoshi Kurita and Blue Lock authors Muneyuki Kaneshiro and Yusuke Nomura.
-The series has been nominated for the 11th Next Manga Awards in the print category in 2025.
+The series was nominated for the 11th Next Manga Awards in the print category in 2025; it was also nominated in the web category in 2026.